martinpllu/agent-dev-guide/README.md

 Append plugins to the generator prompt (i.e. after the main prompt).

-A handy way to do this for Claude Code: clone this repo locally then run this in your workspace directory:
+A handy way to do this for Claude Code: clone this repo in the directory above your workspace, then run this in your workspace directory:

 ```
-cat /path/to/agent-dev-guide/{generate.md,plugins/sst.v3.md} | claude
+claude "$(cat ../agent-dev-guide/generate.md ../agent-dev-guide/plugins/sst.v3.md)"
 ```

 You can use the plugins in the `plugins/` directory, or supply your own.
 Base your plugin on the format used in [sst.v3.md](plugins/sst.v3.md).